darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 Return to Firefox and open a new tab.
 Enter **http:// ua.thm/assets/php-reverse-shell.php**.
 It may appear that this tab is taking a while to load, but this actually indicates that your shell is successful.

-Return to the terminal; if a dollar sign has appeared, you have now established a reverse shell as user www-data!
+Return to the terminal; if a dollar sign has appeared, you have now established a reverse shell as user **www-data**!

 ## RCE to reverse shell explained
 If you need more explanation, please read this section.
 If not, feel free to skip to the next portion of the walkthrough.

-Let's start by accepting that we don't need to understand how our PHP script works.
+Let's start by accepting that we don't need to understand how our PHP script works for the purposes of this room.
 It is a commonly used tool in CTFs, and using it is simple as long as you update the IP address to reflect your own IP.

 `python3 -m http.server 80`: This command is starting a web server on our machine.
 Think of it this way: we (the attackers) are offering the victim the opportunity to download our PHP script.